arazmj/gerdu/README.md

 ![Gerdu](https://github.com/arazmj/gerdu/blob/assets/gerdu_banner.png?raw=true)

 ## About
-Gerdu is a key-value in-memory database server written in [Go](http://golang.org) programming language.
+Gerdu is a distributed key-value in-memory database server written in [Go](http://golang.org) programming language.
 Currently, it supports two eviction policy [LFU](https://en.wikipedia.org/wiki/Least_frequently_used) and [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)).
 It also supports for weak reference type of cache where the cache consumes as much memory as the garbage collector allows it to use.
 <br/>